How to make writing proposal win themes easy

 - Hopeful instead of confident

 This is how a good bid/no bid system results in a higher win rate.
-It's not simply that being more selective means you only bid opportunities that you have a better shot at winning.
-It's that the selection process points you to the win strategies that will enable you to write winning proposals.
+It's not simply because being more selective means you only bid opportunities that you have a better shot at winning.
+It's because the selection process points you to the win strategies that will enable you to write proposals with a much higher win probability, and because you know how to go beyond claims of greatness and prove why you are the customer's best alternative.

 When you only bid opportunities that relate to your corporate strategies and where you have a competitive advantage, you start the proposal already knowing what story you need to tell.
 Then the proposal effort becomes about making your story stronger and not about trying to figure out a story to tell.